Vladimir-csp/uwsm/README.md

 startup, `uwsm aux prepare-env ${compositor}` is launched (with shared set of custom arguments).

-It runs shell code to prepare environment, that sources shell profile, `uwsm/env*` files, anything that plugins dictate.
-Environment state at the end of shell code is given back to the main process. `uwsm` is also smart enough to find login session associated with current TTY and set `$XDG_SESSION_ID`, `$XDG_VTNR`.
+It looks for environment saved by `uwsm start` command, then runs shell code to prepare environment.
+The code sources POSIX shell profile (if environment from `uwsm start` was not found), `uwsm/env*` files, anything that plugins dictate.
+Environment state at the end of shell code is given back to the main process.
+`uwsm` is also smart enough to find login session associated with current TTY and set `$XDG_SESSION_ID`, `$XDG_VTNR` if it was not found in the context saved by `uwsm start`.

 The difference between initial env (that is the state of activation environment) and after all the sourcing and setting is done, plus `Varnames.always_export`,